jtiosue/qubovert/README.rst

 See ``qubovert.problems.__all__``.

 So far we have just implemented some of the formulations from [Lucas]_.
-The goal of QUBOVert is to become a large collection of problems mapped to QUBO and Ising forms in order to aid the recent increase in study of these problems due to quantum optimization algorithms.
+The goal of QUBOVert is to become a large collection of problems mapped to QUBO and QUSO forms in order to aid the recent increase in study of these problems due to quantum optimization algorithms.
 Use Python's ``help`` function!
 I have very descriptive doc strings on all the functions and classes.

 See the following Set Cover example.
 All other problems can be used in a similar way.